 In the context of hybrid education it is modality which both makes this framework distinctive but more importantly is the critical domain in the sense that it is specifically this domain which requires us to think critically and deeply about the modes that we teach in and that students learn in.
 The challenge for us now is how we begin to articulate the value of these modes so that when we are making decisions about which mode to use and when these can be clearly articulate to learners and inform the design decisions for the learning.
 The ‘value’ might be functional, but also emotional and we shouldn’t shy away from the way in which different modes add social value, not just educational.

 Finally, as a has emerged from the pandemic, we have seen how much more accessible learning potentially is through certain modes and as such this should additionally influence the modality.
 Modality choice is about balancing those educational, social and accessibility benefits and in some cases it may be possible to offer a multiple modes of learning for maximum flexibility, but in the context of on campus programmes we need to embrace the sense of belonging that physical spaces can support.
 This THE article on ‘treasured spaces‘ is a beautifully insightful perspective on what our physical spaces should be doing.

 I am always seeking to more clearly articulate the “value” of each modality.
 If you would like to help me with this work please do feel free to add to the Padlet(s) below or get in touch.

-Since developing SPaM I have been pointed in the direction of other resources which help support the concepts of the SPaM framework.
+Since developing SPaM I have been pointed in the direction of other useful resources which help support the concepts of the SPaM framework.
 This article linked below in the Educause Review is a particularly useful reference point for understanding modality.